CONSTITUTION AND BY-LAWS

 ARTICLE V. Committees of the Association.

 Section 2.
-Past Presidents and Ad Hoc Committees.
+Ad Hoc Committees.

 Ad Hoc committees of the Association are to be appointed by the President of the Association with the approval of the Board of Directors.